Bizarro181/gtg-dashboard/README.md

 "Start Session"
  - Add teams in side panel

-Can only "ready" a team if there are less ready teams than rooms "Unready"ing a team removes them from "next" and "current" Teams can be removed entirely only when not ready
+"Unready"ing a team removes them from "next" and "current" Teams can be removed entirely only when not ready
+Can unready games
+Bug: switching back to dashboard from games settings clears the teams (it's loading from remote again) Express server for ws waiting and endpoints for teams next/prev Express server for scores?
+Express server ws for receiving scores?

 Next:
-Show Team/Next current as team name
+// Show Team/Next current as team name
-Cant "Next Round" until there is at least one ready team Cant "Start Round" until next round (how?)
+// Cant "Next Round" until there is at least one ready team
+// Cant "Start Round" until next round (how?)
+// Cant "ready" a team if there would be more ready teams than rooms

+Cant "ready" a team if session "ready" is true